mechabubba/bomo/README.md

 <!-- ## documentation

 Notes for when it gets written:

+- @todo check if the above updating instruction with git checkout . is needed or not

 - I make use of `@todo` to leave notes and tasks awaiting completion/resolution